MarineTitle.com

 Advertisement

-What you should know about state boat registration and titling.
+What you should know about state boat registration.

 State boat registration is a process by which domestic and territorial agencies grant operational privileges for various types of watercraft within their jurisdictions.
 In addition to the assessment of related fees and taxes, it may include the issuance of a title certificate.
 Anyone looking to check on the ownership and lien status of a state registered boat should become familiar with these requirements.
 This website will provide all the necessary resources and guidelines to accomplish such task for concerned parties, industry professionals, and the boating community in general.